Tatamize/react_playground/README.md

 <br/><br/>

 ## Playground : ./react_playground
-And run the React front end
+And run the React front end. 'node_module' is needed to run.
 ```npm start```  (at the react_playground directory)
 <br/><br/>